aksnzhy/xlearn_doc/install/index.rst

       >  <| |___|  __/ (_| | |  | | | |
      /_/\_\_____/\___|\__,_|_|  |_| |_|

-        xLearn   -- 0.30 Version --
+        xLearn   -- 0.31 Version --
   -------------------------------------------------------------------------

-If you want to build the latest code from `Github`__, or you want to use the xLearn command line instead of the Python API, you can see how to build xLearn from source code as follow.
-We highly recommend that you can build xLearn from source code.
+If you want to build the latest code from `Github`__, or you want to use the xLearn command line instead of the Python API, you can see how to build xLearn from source code as follow. **We highly recommend that you can build xLearn from source code.**

 Install xLearn from Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^